CESNET/du-docs/docs/expose.md

     app: application
 ```

-Where `selector:` `app: application` must match application name in deployment and `application-svc` is arbitrary name.
-If annotation `external-dns.alpha.kubernetes.io/hostname` is provided and value i in domain `dyn.cloud.e-infra.cz`, the name is registered in DNS.
+Where `selector:` `app: application` must match the application name in the deployment and `application-svc` is any name.
+If annotation `external-dns.alpha.kubernetes.io/hostname` is provided and value i in domain `dyn.cloud.e-infra.cz`, the name will be registered in DNS.

 Deploying this *Service* exposes the application on a public IP.
-One can check the IP with `kubectl get svc -n namespace` where `namespace` is namespace of the Service and application.
+You can check the IP with `kubectl get svc -n namespace`, where `namespace` is the namespace of the Service and the application.

-It is also possible to expose application on MUNI private IP.
-In this case, the application will be reachable from MUNI network or using MUNI VPN.
-This type of exposing is selected using annotation `metallb.universe.tf/address-pool: privmuni`.
-This case is preferred as it does not consume public IP.
+It is also possible to expose the application on a private MUNI IP.
+In this case the application will be reachable from MUNI network or using MUNI VPN.
+This type of exposing is selected using the annotation `metallb.universe.tf/address-pool: privmuni`.
+This case is preferred because it does not use public IP.
 Full example is below.
 ```yaml
 apiVersion: v1
 kind: Service